mooneymi/large_scale_data/BMI535_Week_1.1.2_Unix_Basics.md

 ## Connecting to `state`

-You will first need to connect through `acc.ohsu.edu`
+You will first need to connect through `acc.ohsu.edu` (you should be able to skip this step if you are on-campus, connected to the secure OHSU network)

 ```
 ssh <username>@acc.ohsu.edu